 Our mobile application is just the first step in a larger vision for how democracy should operate in the 21st century.
 The long-term vision for Involved is to be a virtual office for elected officials in democratic societies around the world.
 We will create this application with mobile, texting, web, and widget capability, implement AI technology for direct messaging, and provide constituent relationship management (CRM) systems for elected officials to manage all of their interactions.

-Our team is comprised of four Boston University graduates; two of us are business students and two are computer engineers.
+Our team is comprised of three Boston University graduates; one is a business student and two are computer engineers.
 What makes us special is our youth and ambition, which guides our unique global vision for societal change, and our willingness to dedicate ourselves to an idea for how the world should be, but is not yet.
-After completion of the BU Summer Accelerator, both Jacob and Caleb will be working full-time, while John and Chad work part-time until more funding can be raised.
+After completion of the BU Summer Accelerator, both Jacob and Caleb will be working full-time, while John works part-time until more funding can be raised.

 Jacob Dansey has experience in application development and government contracting research.
 After getting recruited to Boston University to play lacrosse, he decided to pursue computer engineering in order to learn the necessary skills to develop Involved.
 He has worked as a developer for a government contracting company, CACI, and holds TS/SCI security clearance.
 He has recently found his passion in entrepreneurship and business development and is a member of Tau Beta Pi and Eta Kappa Nu engineering honor societies.